COVID-19 vaccination drive coverage was initially low due to issues in Co-WIN, hesitancy: Govt | Law-Order

 COVID-19 vaccination drive coverage was initially low due to issues in Co-WIN, hesitancy: Govt

-At the start of the COVID-19 vaccination drive, fewer beneficiaries than planned attended inoculation sessions due to transient technical issues in the Co-WIN portal, vaccine hesitancy etc, which have progressively been addressed, Rajya Sabha was informed on Monday.
+At the start of the COVID-19 vaccination drive, fewer beneficiaries than planned attended inoculation sessions due to transient technical issues in the Co-WIN portal, vaccine hesitancy etc, which have progressively been addressed, Rajya Sabha was informed in February.

 ''More than 50 lakh healthcare workers and frontline workers have been vaccinated in 21 days in India, which is the fastest rate in the world,'' Choubey said.